aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 <p align="center"><img src="/assets/PG_IS.png"/ alt="Gradient of performance (Policy Gradient) in terms of Importance Sampling ratio"></p>

 This is the policy gradient.
-To overcome the sample efficiency problem, we use IS to reuse the data from the old policy while doing updates for the current policy.
+To overcome the sample efficiency problem, we use IS to reuse the data from a slightly old policy while doing updates for the current policy.

 <p align="center"><img src="/assets/L_PG.png"/ alt="Surrogate advantage in terms of log"></p>